Saif0350/Saif0350/Readme.md

 # 💫 About Me:
-I am an Undergraduate student pursuing B. Tech degree in the specialization of Computer Science and Business Systems.
-Proficient in Coding and Development.
-Have an experience in the fields of Web Development, WordPress Development and Backend Development.<br><br>
+With a B. Techb degree in Computer Science and Business Systems, I recently graduated.
+Having developed websites, WordPress websites, and backend of the websites, I am a coder and developer.<br><br>
 🔭 **I’m currently working on:**  <br>Web Applications and Mobile Applications.<br><br>👯 **I’m looking to collaborate on:**  <br>Fullstack projects<br><br>🌱 **I’m currently learning:**  <br>Angular, GraphQL, Jenkins and Data Structures & Algos.

 ## 🌐 Socials: